 Are you ready to write your way to medical school?

-Would you like to have help on crafting the perfect medical school essay that has AdComs drooling over your application where they have no choice but to send you a medical school interview invite?
+Would you like to help out with the perfect medical school essay that has AdComs drooling about your application where they have no choice but to invite you to a medical school interview?